Geometric Scaling of Bayesian Inference in LLMs

 \paragraph{Generative model.} Each SULA prompt contains $k$ labeled examples of the form ``$x_i$ is positive'' or ``$x_i$ is negative'', followed by a query word $x_{\mathrm{query}}$.
 Labels carry no semantic content; they serve only as discrete likelihood indicators.
 We compute analytical Bayesian posteriors using a Beta-Bernoulli model.
 Let $\theta \in [0,1]$ be the latent probability that a word is positive.
 We place a uniform Beta(1,1) prior on $\theta$.
 For each labeled example, the likelihood is:

 The posterior $p(\theta \mid k \text{ examples})$ is computed via Bayes' rule, and we report its entropy $H_{\mathrm{Bayes}}(k)$, which is known in closed form and decreases monotonically with $k$.
 Sentiment words are drawn from a vocabulary of 50 positive and 50 negative words; labels are sampled with 70\% consistency (matching true sentiment) and 30\% inconsistency. \paragraph{Experimental setup.} We generate 250 prompts for each $k \in \{0,1,2,4,8\}$ with varying label imbalances.
 For each prompt, we extract: (1) the model's predictive entropy, (2) last-layer value vectors projected into a common PCA basis (\Cref{sec:extraction}), and (3) attention-entropy trajectories.
-This allows us to test whether value-manifold coordinates move along the Bayesian axis as evidence accumulates. \paragraph{Main results.} \Cref{fig:sula-controls} summarizes the findings. \emph{Predictive entropy.} Model entropy declines monotonically with $k$ and tracks analytical Bayesian entropy:
+This allows us to test whether value-manifold coordinates move along the Bayesian axis as evidence accumulates. \paragraph{Main results.} \Cref{fig:sula-controls} summarizes the findings. \Cref{tab:sula-summary} reports the three SULA metrics across all evaluated models.

-Although noisier than wind-tunnel calibration, the consistent monotone trend indicates that production models extract and use likelihood information supplied in the prompt. \emph{Manifold alignment.} When all SULA value vectors (across all $k$) are embedded into a shared PCA basis, PC1 coordinates correlate strongly with the analytical Bayesian entropy for each model ($|\rho| = 0.65$--$0.80$).
-This confirms that the entropy-ordered manifold learned during large-scale training is the axis along which inference-time updates occur. \emph{Bayesian-axis trajectory.} The mean PC1 coordinate shifts monotonically with $k$: